demardefrozen10/EECS2311-Project/README.md

 4. To run the program go to ```Iteration 3 -> src -> main -> java``` and open ```mainLogin.java```.

-5. Run the file (if it says there errors in the workspace, run anyway).
+5. Run the file (if it says "There errors in the workspace", run anyway).

 # Technologies Used